tftp-go-team/hooktftp/README.md

 # hooktftp

+Hooktftp is a dynamic read-only TFTP server.
+It's dynamic in a sense it is executes hooks on matched on read requests (RRQ) instead of reading files from the file system.
+Hooks are matched with regular expressions and on match hooktftp will execute a script, issue a HTTP GET request or just reads the file from the filesystem.

-Hook based tftp server inspired by [puavo-tftp].
+This is server inspired by [puavo-tftp].
 It's written in Go in the hope of being faster and more stable.

 It's intented to be used with [PXELINUX][] for dynamic mac address based boots.